As we approach the end of the calendar year, and budget creation for the 22-23 school year gets underway, this article is extremely timely!

 Unfortunately, that’s an incorrect assumption.

 Even in the greatest time of economic prosperity this country has ever seen, the 1990’s, enrollment in faith-based schools declined.
-Yet, even in today’s difficult economic times mentioned at the start of this article, parents are still taking trips to the land ruled by a mouse, and going on week-long cruises that many school teachers deserve but just can’t afford.
-Parents will pay for “experiences.”
+Yet, even in today’s difficult economic times mentioned at the start of this article, and prior to the our new pandemic reality, parents were still taking vacations to visit the land ruled by a mouse, and going on week-long cruises that many school teachers deserve but just can’t afford.
+Even today, parents will pay for “experiences.”
 Therefore, ask yourself, “What kind of experience am I offering the parents of the students in my school?”
 Note that it’s not the experience of the children – you know they’re getting an awesome education, right?
 You need to consider the experience of the people who are footing the bill and paying tuition.

 3) Higher Tuition = Financial Aid Creation.
 As a former financial aid administrator, the one administrator comment that makes absolutely no sense to me is, “Oh, we don’t have financial aid.
 We keep our costs as low as possible, and whatever support we receive is spread across each student.”
 I reply with, “That’s called subsidized tuition.”
 Then the school administrator says, “Well, we don’t call it subsidy; we call it, ‘Investment.'”